elastic/connectors/docs/DEVELOPING.md

 - Username for SharePoint Server
 - Password for SharePoint Server
 - Client Id for SharePoint Online
-- Secret Id for SharePoint Online
+- Client Secret for SharePoint Online
 - Tenant Name for SharePoint Online
 - Tenant Id for SharePoint Online
 - SSL certificate for a secure connection